ziimiin14/algorithm_daily_challenge/README.md

 ## Objective

-Pick an algorithm question and solve it as a daily challenge
+Pick an algorithm question and solve it as a daily challenge.